-PR ROCEDURES PE OPLE • Were the relevant procedures followed? • people invo • If not, is there a reasonable explanation for • Were t he views of the child d/family o btain ed? this? • Were those involved aware of the ٠ Were the timescales appropriate? proced lures? • Had th e people involved b een traine ed?
+PROCEDURES PEOPLE Were the relevant procedures Were the right people followed? involved?
+If not, is there a reasonable Were the views of the explanation for this? child/family obtained?
+Were the timescales Were those involved aware of appropriate? the procedures?
+Do the current procedures provide Had the people involved been trained? adequate information about what to do?
+Where appropriate, were external • If appropriate, was a referral made to organisations involved; for example, the police Disclosure Scotland as required in law? or governing body of sport?
+OUTCOMES RECORDING

-• Do the current procedures provide adequate • Where app oropriate, We ere exte rnal information about what to do? organisat ions involved; for exam ple, the • If appropriate, was a referral made to police or gove rning body of sp ort?
-Disclosure Scotland as required in law?
-OUTCOMES RE CORDING 3 • Was the outcome appropriate in the case?
-Were rec ords kept? • • If not, why not?
-Is the q uality of the in nform ation reco rded • Is there a need to take further action in this satisfacto ory? case; for example, referring the case to Can the f orms be improv ed? police/social work? • • Were the right people told the right things about the outcome?
+Was the outcome appropriate in the ·

+case?
+Is the quality of the information

+ecorded satisfactory?

+Is there a need to take further action in Can the forms be improved?

+this case; for example, referring the case to

+police/social work?

+Were the right people told the right

+things about the outcome?